zthun/cirque/README.md

 Welcome to the show.
 We hope you enjoy your stay!

-## Getting Started

-See the readme for the [@zthun/cirque](./packages/cirque/README.md) project under packages for getting started.

 ## Component Model

 You might have heard of something called the Page Object Model, or POM, in the QA world.
 This is basically the concept